-A recent Federal Court Decision highlights once again the importance of comprehensive advice to ensure your estate planning objectives are carried out.
+A Federal Court Decision highlights once again the importance of comprehensive advice to ensure your estate planning objectives are carried out.
 If you don’t obtain proper advice, you run the risk of failing to consider one of your biggest assets – your superannuation – as part of your overall estate plan.

-The recent Federal Court Decision in Stock (as Executor of the Will of Mandie, Deceased) v N.M.
+The Federal Court Decision in Stock (as Executor of the Will of Mandie, Deceased) v N.M.
 Superannuation Proprietary Limited FCA 612 confirms that:

 - Your superannuation fund does not form part of your estate, and is therefore not subject to the terms of your Will; and